Stephen W. Thompson: World War I

-First aerial victory

 On February 5, 1918, the 1st Aero Squadron had not yet begun combat operations, and Thompson visited a French unit with a fellow member of the 1st Aero Squadron.
 Both were invited to fly as gunner-bombardiers with the French on a bombing raid over Saarbrücken, Germany.
 After they had dropped their bombs, the squadron was attacked by Albatros D.III fighters.
 Thompson shot down one of them.
 This was the first aerial victory by any member of the U.S. military.